2 Down the Wrong Path: Weight Stigma and Discrimination

 But, individual people are not average.
 While the formulas spit out an average healthy weight some people will not develop chronic diseases being on a higher weight while others will develop chronic diseases even on a healthy weight.

-Interestingly, the Dietary Guidelines tried to define what a healthy weight is and who needs to lose weight since 1990 when the term healthy weight was first used.
-Back then healthy weight was definied as a combination of weight, body composition, fat-distribution and weight-related medical conditions.
+Interestingly, the Dietary Guidelines tried to define what a healthy weight is and who needs to lose weight since 1990 when the term healthy weight was first coined.
+Back then healthy weight was defined as a combination of weight, body composition, fat-distribution and weight-related medical conditions.

-This is a complicated definition and in 1995 the term healthy weight refered to a table of weight ranges, just to be revised in the 2000 Dietary Guidelines to a set of medical risk factors that would indicate a need for weight loss.
+This is a complicated definition and in 1995 the term healthy weight was replaced with a table of weight ranges, just to be revised in the 2000 Dietary Guidelines to a set of medical risk factors that would indicate a need for weight loss.

 The CDC website uses the BMI categories and defines a BMI between 18.5 and 24.9 as healthy weight.
 The webpage also uses waist circumference.
 Keep in mind that we simply lack a better simple assessment method everybody can do at home.